AustinGil/presentations/make-div.md

 **Secure Socket Layers (SSL)**: cryptographic protocol to encrypt data and authenticate a connection on the Internet

+"Um, actually..."

 **Transport Layer Security (TLS)**: cryptographic protocol to encrypt data and authenticate a connection on the Internet

-"Um, actually SSL != TLS"

 For HTTPS green lock, you need SSL (or TLS)